nschorgh/CaveXML/cavexml.md

 For extraterrestrial caves, this element specifies the planetary body where the cave is located.
 Allowed terms are "Moon", which refers to Earth's moon, "Mars", and a few more.
 An empty or missing entry implies the cave is located on planet Earth.

 **\<state-or-province\>**  *string*
 State or province where the cave entrance is located.
 This can also be a county or district. [state-or-province] is intended for politically or organizationally defined areas below country level.
 For geologically or physically defined units, use [phys-area-name] instead.
-If more than one region is entered, it is recommended that they be ordered from large to small, e.g. first 'California' then 'Modoc county'.
 Generalization of UISIC field [SY287](http://www.uisic.uis-speleo.org/exchange/atendefn.html#287)

 **\<phys-area-name\>**  *string*
 Name of mountain, volcano, mountain range, island, massif, geologic unit, or another physically-defined unit.
 Example: Pyrenees.
 For politically-defined regions use [state-or-province] instead.
-Parks also belong in this field.
-If more than one region is entered, it is recommended that they be ordered from large to small, e.g. first 'Canary Islands' then 'Mount Teide'.
+Parks also belong in the field [phys-area-name].

 **\<principal-cave-name\>**  *string, maxOccurs=1*
 The current formal agreed name for a cave or karst feature, expressed in the local language.
 The character set is UTF-8, so characters from many languages can be used.